billyfranklim1/frontend-challenge/README.md

 ## :book: About The Project

-It was proposed to create a video calling application using react native and WebRTC
+It was proposed to create a spa where the user can create a menu for his pastry shop

 ### :computer: Technologies